neoforged/Documentation/docs/datastorage/saveddata.md

 There is an additional fourth parameter for the `DataFixTypes`, but as NeoForge does not support data fixers, all vanilla use cases have been patched to allow null values.
 :::

 There are two variations of the `SavedDataType` constructor.
 The first takes in a simple `Supplier` for the constructor and a regular `Codec` for the disk handling.
-However, if you want to store the current `ServerLevel` or world seed, there is an overload that takes in a `Function` for both, supplying a `SavedData.Context`.
+However, if you want to store the current `ServerLevel` or world seed, there is a NeoForge-added overload that takes in a `SavedDataType.Factory` for both, supplying a `ServerLevel`.

 ```java
 // For some saved data implementation